 Cake Concerts cater for the needs of people living with dementia and their companions.
 Musicians perform a selection of works from popular classical hits to light film music.
 All the while audiences enjoy tea and a slice of cake.
 All are welcome, whether living in the community or care & residential homes.

 These events have a profound effect on movement and communication amongst audience members, creating a positive shared experience for all who attend.
+Check out some views from audience members.

 “The music performance was of great quality and there was a perfect mix of repertoire.
 The performers were very warm and friendly and a joy to listen to.
 The tea and cakes were great and the room was beautifully set up.
 We thought every detail of the afternoon had been well thought through including the breaks.
 Thank you so much for making events like this possible.” – Gemma Dixon, Music for Memory